-Pineal gland metastases are rare and mostly related to primary carcinomas of the lungs, breast, gastrointestinal tract, and kidneys.
+Pineal gland metastasis is a rare site of metastatic disease.
 They usually occur concomitantly with leptomeningeal metastases.

-The real incidence of pineal metastasis is not clear, studies have reported a prevalence of 0.4 to 3.8% in patients with metastatic solid tumours 1.
+The real incidence of pineal metastasis is not clear, studies have reported a prevalence of 0.4 to 3.8% in patients with metastatic solid tumors 1.

 Pineal metastases are usually asymptomatic unless a certain volume is reached, then causing a local mass effect that may manifest as a Parinaud syndrome or increased intracranial pressure symptoms related to obstructive hydrocephalus 1,3.

 All the masses that may affect the pineal region are considered among the differential diagnosis.
-There are no specific imaging features for a metastasis to the pineal gland itself, with the clinical history and the concomitant leptomeningeal carcinomatosis playing a more important role in this scenario.
+There are no specific imaging features for metastasis to the pineal gland itself.
+The clinical history and the concomitant leptomeningeal carcinomatosis play a more important role in this scenario.

 - 1. Smith AB, Rushing EJ, Smirniotopoulos JG.
 From the archives of the AFIP: lesions of the pineal region: radiologic-pathologic correlation.
 Radiographics.
 2010;30 (7): 2001-20.
 Radiographics (full text) - doi:10.1148/rg.307105131 - Pubmed citation